 - Proper and prompt disposal of manure and feces should be done away from the shed.

-- Treatment of pasture, ponds, streams with CuSO4 should be done to control the snail population, which spread parasites like the liver fluke, tapeworms, etc.
+- Treatment of pasture, ponds, and streams with CuSO4 should be done to control the snail population, which spreads parasites like the liver fluke, tapeworms, etc.

 - Proper deworming should be done by a veterinarian.